Best Games Like Mass Effect

 Conclusion

-And so, that would be our selection of what we feel are the finest games similar to Mass Effect!
-Of course, there is a ton of excellent games out there that might be similar to BioWare’s masterpiece in one way or another, so it’s impossible to list them all, but this list will only grow as time goes by.
+And so, that would be our selection of what we feel are the best games similar to Mass Effect!
+Of course, there is a ton of outstanding games out there that might be similar to BioWare’s masterpiece in one way or another, so it’s impossible to list them all, but this list will only grow as time goes by.

-In the meantime, Mass Effect fans will be tremendously excited to know that a remaster of the original Mass Effect trilogy – Mass Effect: Legendary Edition – is on its way, and you can read more about it by clicking on the link at the top of this comprehensive guide.
+In the meantime, Mass Effect fans will be immensely excited to know that a remaster of the original Mass Effect trilogy – Mass Effect: Legendary Edition – is on its way, and you can read more about it by clicking on the link at the top of this extensive guide.

 You Will Love These Too